 Chad King in the dry lab after a busy day's dive.

-Chad King in the dry lab after a busy day's dive.
-As the science crew's data manager and navigator, he adds value to our raw data and makes it easier to retrieve and use later.
+As the science crew's data manager, Chad King adds value to raw data and makes it easier to retrieve and use later.
+King is also the remotely operated vehicle navigator.
+Here he works in the dry lab after a busy day's dive.
 Click image for larger view and image credit.

 Here's a screen shot of one of the data entry pages for this cruise.

-Here's a screen shot of one of the data entry pages for this cruise.
-By collecting "information about information" like this, we add a wealth of knowledge about where and when we collect samples and make measurements.
+This screen shot shows one of the data entry pages for this cruise.
+Collecting "information about information" like this, we add a wealth of knowledge about where and when researchers collect samples and make measurements.
 Click image for larger view and image credit.

 The Joys of Metadata